emilybache/GildedRose-Refactoring-Kata/README.md

 This will run the tests, and will also:

-- automatically bring up [diffuse](TODO: link to) to view differences side by side, if there are any behavior changes
+- automatically bring up [diffuse](https://diffuse.sourceforge.net/download.html) to view differences side by side, if there are any behavior changes.
+    - feel free to install and use a diff reporter of your choice.
+See pytest docs for more info on configuring reporters: [selecting a reporter](https://github.com/approvals/ApprovalTests.Python?tab=readme-ov-file#selecting-a-reporter)
 - warn you if your coverage falls below 100% (either you need more tests, or there is dead code)
 - generate a coverage report (You can view this in the `htmlcov` directory by opening `index.html` in a browser)